Frequently Asked Questions

 • LeasePass works with both new and used car dealerships nationwide.
 Simply get yours through your local dealer, with the cost added to your purchase.

-• Most vehicles from 2020-2025 are eligible for LeasePass; however, certain criteria must be met, including vehicle age, mileage, and condition.
-Your dealer can confirm the eligibility of specific vehicles.
+• Most vehicles model year 2020 and newer are eligible for LeasePass; however, certain criteria must be met, including mileage and condition.

 • Yes, LeasePass is available for both new and used vehicles purchased through participating dealerships.